radavis/radavis.github.io/_drafts/windows.md

 date: 2017-06-29 19:45
 ---

-Necessity of a Windows PC: gaming
+Necessity of a Windows PC: gaming, Excel, Minesweeper

 ## Backup